John Dopyera: Later years

 In 1932, working together with Art Stimson, Dopyera invented a new type of guitar design later recognized as the first industrially produced electrified Spanish guitar.
 Dopyera also invented a string-gripping device for acoustic guitars, the forebear of the one used on all guitars today.
 Dopyera's later patents included resophonic additions to nearly every string instrument, continued patents for the designs of banjos and violins, including the unique Dopera Bantar, which was a cross between the 5-string Banjo and 6-string Guitar.
 Dopera Bantars, though extremely rare, were used by a few influential performing artists of the 1960s, including Bob Dylan.
-At this time, John deleted the 'Y' from his name, considering the simpler spelling easier for the public to understand and pronounce.
+At this time, Dopyera dropped the 'Y' from his name, considering the simpler spelling easier for the public to understand and pronounce.
 A patent for an electric violin was also registered around this time.
 In 1961, the brothers patented the Zorko bass, and sold the design to Ampeg, which produced the Baby Bass from 1962 to 1970.
-John's brothers later moved to Chicago, where they made millions of dollars working with the Valco music company and other business interests, while John chose to remain in Los Angeles and continue making instruments.
-Jonh never attained great wealth, and was notable only among a small circle of people who knew he was the inventor of the resonator/resophonic guitar.
+Dopyera's brothers later moved to Chicago, where they made millions of dollars working with the Valco music company and other business interests, while Dopyera chose to remain in Los Angeles and continue making instruments.
+Dopyera never attained great wealth, and was notable only among a small circle of people who knew he was the inventor of the resonator/resophonic guitar.
 He died in 1988 at the age of 94, having registered some 40 patents.

 Legacy

 The Dobro resonator guitar was fundamental to the evolution of bluegrass music.
 The design crossed musical boundaries, proving equally at home in folk, rock, country, blues and jazz.
 In 1992, Slovak blues guitarist Peter Radványi co-founded the Dobrofestival in western Slovakia's Trnava, a week-long gathering of resophonic guitar enthusiasts, including some of the best bluegrass, blues, and Hawaiian guitar players in the world.
-The last Dobrofest was held in June, 2008.
+The last Dobrofest was held in August, 2026.
 There is a small museum in Trnava called the Dobro Hall of Fame.